saA2000/AAVE-Flashloan/README.md

 # Flashloan-example

-An example of how a flashloan can be initiated and returned with a premium using hardhat mainnet forking with Polygon
+An example of how a flashloan can be initiated and repaid with a premium using hardhat mainnet forking with Polygon

 # Installation and Usage